gupta0696tushar-dev/Scaler-assignment/WINDOWS_SETUP.md

 # Windows Setup Guide - Fixing PowerShell Execution Policy

-If you're getting the error: "running scripts is disabled on this system", here are several solutions:
+If you're getting the error: "running scripts is disabled on this system" for Python or npm, here are several solutions:

+## ⚠️ QUICK FIX: Use Command Prompt Instead

+**The easiest solution is to use Command Prompt (cmd) instead of PowerShell for everything.**

+Command Prompt doesn't have execution policy restrictions, so all commands work immediately.

 ## Solution 1: Use Command Prompt (Easiest)